An intro to different Privacy Frameworks

 • Upper-level: €20 million or 4% of global revenue from the previous year, whichever is higher.

-Some of the hefty fines levied on well-known companies are:
+Some hefty fines levied on well-known companies are:

 2. HIPAA (Health Insurance Portability and Accountability Act)

-Health Insurance Portability and Accountability Act (HIPAA) is a legal standard/law that secures protected patient health information (PHI).
-It provides trust to the consumers about safeguarding of their medical data with the respective authorities without any disclosure to third parties.
+The Health Insurance Portability and Accountability Act (HIPAA) is a legal standard or law that secures protected patient health information (PHI).
+It provides consumers with trust about the safeguarding of their medical data with the respective authorities without any disclosure to third parties.

 HIPAA addresses the use and disclosure of an individual’s health information by entities subject to the privacy rule.
 These individuals and organizations are termed covered entities.